shbz8888/Data_Pipeline_VMware/README.md

 Milestone 9:
 * Prometheus was installed on the EC2 instance
-* A prometheus.yml file was created for initial configuration, a docker container running prometheus was formed
+* A prometheus.yml file was created and a docker container running prometheus was formed
 ```nano
 global:
   scrape_interval: 15s # By default, scrape targets every 15 seconds.